seanmacdonnell/Tunnelor/tools/BMFont/readme.txt

 Changes
 -------------------------------
+1.14 beta - 2013/10/08
+- Fixed crash with large fonts when Windows API incorrectly reported negative width for glyphs.
+- Improved handling of out-of-memory conditions.
+- Fixed crash that could occur when exporting unicode characters above 0x10000 with kerning pairs.
+- Fixed crash when command line argument -c was a relative path and the configuration included font file or image files.
+- Fixed crash when saving configuration file with added font file from the same directory.
+- Corrected the cell height when using fixed height and supersampling.
+- Added support for Unicode 6.2.
+- Fixed compatibility with Windows XP.
+- Fixed scaling issues and cropping when using height scale with render from outline.

 1.13 - 2012/08/12
 - Added option to export fonts using fixed cell heights for easier post processing.
 - Improved support for exporting kerning pairs for true types that use the GPOS table instead of KERN table.